lo704/Configuring-Active-Directory-in-Azure-VM/README.md

 - Windows 10 (21H2)
 - Windows Server (2022)

-<h2>Operating Systems</h2>
+<h2>Configuration Setup</h2>

 In this project, three VMs will be created in the same Virtual Network(VNet).
 Two client machines CL-1, CL-2 and a Domain Controller DC-1.
 The Domain Controller must have a static private IP as it will provide Active Directory Services to all the clients.
-Using RDP We will have control over the client machines, set the DNS configurations to join the Domain and use DC-1 as the virtual netowrk DNS server.
+Using RDP We will have control over the client machines, set the DNS configurations to join the Domain and use DC-1 as the virtual network DNS server.